 - Must have 10+ years demonstrated experience, within the last 15 years, as a Project Manager working in an IM/IT environment.

-- Must have demonstrated experience, within the last 7 years, establishing, supporting and leading Release Management on a minimum of 2 projects, each valued at $5M or more.
+- Must have 1+ year experience, within the last 7 years, establishing, supporting and leading Release Management on a minimum of 2 projects, each valued at $5M or more.
 For project experience to qualify, the proposed resource must have been on the project for a minimum duration of 12 months.

 - Must hold a valid Project Management Professional (PMP) or other internationally recognized project management institute.
 A copy of the certification must be provided with the résumé.